 Our artisan commands and webhooks allow you to automatically sync images to development and production enviroments.
 You make changes in the design studio, commit those changes, and it automatically deploys.
 And, if you don't want to mess with the markup, our blade directive makes every kind of responive image, favicon, open graph image, etc. a breeze.

-The Brook platform is a one person (full time) show right now, but I really hope another passionate person or two with complementary skills will want to team up this year.
-My background is in building software for online product designers.
-My first design studio was built using Flash ActionScript 3 back in like '07 or '08.
+Tim's background is in building software for online product designers.
+His first design studio was built using Flash ActionScript 3 back in '08.
 After that there was the vanilla PHP & JQuery version.
 Then Laravel replaced the vanilla PHP.
 Then finally the Laravel & VueJS version.
-Besides building design platforms, I am passionate about building the best realtime experiences possible.
-Lastly, I got a BS in computer science in 2009, but I feel strongly that constantly learning is far more important.
+Besides building design platforms, he is passionate about building the best realtime experiences possible.
+Professionally, he operated an online printing business for 17 years after working in the early 2000's as the general manager of a national big box retail store.
+Lastly, he got a BS in computer science in 2009, but feels strongly that constantly learning is far more important.

 Get in touch if you're looking to team up at the (close to) full-time co-founder level.
 I am especially interested in working with people that specifically have a passion to help developers and non-designers make things look great.
 Experience with Laravel, VueJS, Tailwind CSS, realtime technologies, as well as experience in bringing products to market are pretty much key.

 Copyright © 2020 Brook, LLC - All Rights Reserved